There is a lot of technology and other equipment you should invest in before you begin.

-Additionally, if you are not only the caterer but also the venue owner and event planner, you will want to choose a system that has event planning features.
-Popular restaurant, catering and event-management software solutions include Restaurant365, ReServe Interactive, Amadeus Sales and Catering Software, Caterease, Total Party Planner and Gather.
+Additionally, if you are not only the caterer but also the venue owner and event planner, you want to choose a system that has event planning features.
+Popular restaurant, catering and event management software solutions include Restaurant365, ReServe Interactive, Amadeus Sales and Catering Software, Caterease, Total Party Planner and Gather.

 Workforce management software